Can you believe I’ve never shared a peanut butter swirl brownie recipe on my blog before?

 - Remove from the oven and place on a wire rack to cool completely before cutting into squares.
 Cover and store leftover brownies at room temperature for up to 1 week.

-Make ahead tip: Brownies freeze well up to 3 months.
+- Make Ahead Instructions: Brownies freeze well up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.

-- Chocolate bars are typically sold in 4 ounce bars.
-I suggest Ghirardelli, Baker's brand, or Lindt.
+- Chocolate Bars: Chocolate bars are typically sold in 4 ounce bars.
+I suggest Ghirardelli, Baker’s brand, or Lindt.
 Do not use chocolate chips.

-- You can use either natural or dutch-process cocoa powder.
+- Cocoa Powder: You can use either natural or dutch-process cocoa powder.
 I prefer dutch-process for a smoother flavor.

 Here’s that older recipe for the skinny version!